martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

            ! is_restore_continuation_instruction(head(components));
 }
 ```
-I can now explain, why there is an initial frame on the runtime stack before
+I can now explain why there is an initial frame on the runtime stack before
 the evaluation loop starts.
 The reason is that if the last statement of the
-program is a call of a tail-recursive function, the return statement of that
+program is a call of a tail-recursive function, the last restore-continuation
-function will pop a frame from the runtime stack without the call having pushed
+instruction will pop a frame from the runtime stack without the initial call
-any frame.
-Starting with an initial frame on the runtime stack takes care of this
+having pushed any frame.
+Starting with an initial frame on the runtime stack takes
-situation.
+care of this situation.

 In JavaScript, the value `undefined` is returned if the evaluation of the function body
 does not encounter any return statements.
 The following modification in the evaluation